spatie/laravel-data/README.md

 UserData::create(User::first())->all();
 ```

-In this case the `favorite_song` within the `UserData` will still be a `SongData` object instead of an array with the transformed song data object.
+In this case, the `favorite_song` within the `UserData` will still be a `SongData` object instead of an array with the transformed song data object.

 It is possible to do the same on data collections: